-Analysis: Where do the Huskies fit in the Pac-12 basketball power rankings next season?
+Analysis: Where do the Huskies and Cougars fit in the Pac-12 basketball power rankings next season?

 The scale, it seems, tilts in the wrong direction.

-Here we go (with the Hotline’s mid-April projections) …
+Here we go (with the Hotline’s mid-April projections in parentheses) …

 1. Colorado (previous: 2): The Buffaloes were one of the hottest teams in the Pac-12 at the close of 2018-19 and have more experience — and fewer unknowns — than any team entering 2019-20.
 All the rotation players are back, including the best lead guard in the conference (McKinley Wright), one of the best frontcourt players (Tyler Bey) and a proven cast of contributors.
 And don’t forget, 7-footer Dallas Walton returns from injury.
-CU might not ooze 4- and 5-star recruits or be the last Pac-12 team standing in the NCAAs, but the Buffs are best equipped to survive the regular-season grind.
+Colorado might not ooze four- and five-star recruits or be the last Pac-12 team standing in the NCAAs, but the Buffs are best equipped to survive the regular-season grind.

-2. Washington (1): The Huskies lose the vast majority of their production, but no team has a better wave of incoming talent: In addition to touted freshmen Isaiah Stewart and Jayden McDaniels — both are top-10 prospects — Washington will hand the offense over to Kentucky transfer Quade Green, a former 5-star himself.
+2. Washington (1): The Huskies lose the vast majority of their production, but no team has a better wave of incoming talent: In addition to touted freshmen Isaiah Stewart and Federal Way’s Jaden McDaniels — both are top-10 national prospects — Washington will hand the offense over to Kentucky transfer Quade Green, a former five-star himself.
 Add veteran wing Nahziah Carter, and the Huskies have a formidable foursome.
 Green becomes eligible at the end of the fall semester, so UW likely won’t hit its stride until January.

 3. Arizona (5): The Wildcats survived the FBI trial without evidence surfacing that would make the 2019-20 season untenable.
-Top scorer Brandon Randolph is off the the draft, but Arizona returns a solid core with guard Brandon Williams and big man Chase Jeter and adds two high-impact recruits: point guard Nico Mannion and wing Josh Green.
-The overall talent level at Sean Miller’s disposal is vastly superior to last season.
+Top scorer Brandon Randolph is off to the NBA draft, but Arizona returns a solid core with guard Brandon Williams and big man Chase Jeter and adds two high-impact recruits: point guard Nico Mannion and wing Josh Green.
+The overall talent level at coach Sean Miller’s disposal is vastly superior to last season.
 Expect the Wildcats to compete for the conference title and return to the NCAAs.

-4. USC (4): The Trojans possess the deepest roster in the conference with their combination of proven returnees, impact transfers and incoming freshmen.
-The list of newcomers includes 5-star big man Isaiah Mobley, while the list of returnees features big man Nick Rakocevic and guard Jonah Mathews (27 ppg combined).
-But the Trojans struggled last season on numerous fronts not related to raw talent (i.e., consistency and chemistry).
+4. USC (4): The Trojans possess the deepest roster in the conference, with a combination of proven returnees, impact transfers and incoming freshmen.
+The list of newcomers includes five-star big man Isaiah Mobley, while the list of returnees features big man Nick Rakocevic and guard Jonah Mathews (27 ppg combined).
+But the Trojans struggled last season on numerous fronts not related to talent (i.e., consistency and chemistry).
 Without improvement in those areas, the whole will remain less than the parts.

 5. Arizona State (6): We don’t expected a significant drop in the Sun Devils’ performance.
-The departures of Luguentz Dort and Zylam Cheatham will be somewhat offset by the return of guards Rob Edwards and Remy Martin and the development of underclassmen, with wing Taeshon Cherry atop that list.
+The departures of Luguentz Dort and Zylan Cheatham will be somewhat offset by the return of guards Rob Edwards and Remy Martin and the development of underclassmen, with wing Taeshon Cherry atop that list.
 (The frontcourt depth is an issue, for sure: Romello White needs help.)
 Instead, the projected drop in ASU’s placement is the result of marked upgrades in Boulder and Tucson.

 6. Utah (8): The Hotline slotted Utah for eighth place in a first draft of these projections, then applied the Larry Krystkowiak bump and elevated the Utes above the level of their individual talent.
 The backcourt requires an overhaul due to the departures of top scorer Sedrick Barefield and shooter Parker Van Dyke, but the frontline should be one of the most productive in the conference with Timmy Allen and Donnie Tillman.
 One of several teams that should be vastly better in the second half of conference play.